2007 Georgian demonstrations: Background

-Georgia in 2003 underwent a change of leadership that saw the coming to power of Mikheil Saakashvili in 2004.
+Georgia saw a massive change of power in 2003, that saw Mikheil Saakashvili coming to power in 2004 after the resignation of Eduard Shevardnadze.
 Saakashvili, a U.S. trained lawyer and staunch advocate for closer integration with NATO and the European Union, instituted reforms that saw the nation's GDP triple and corruption drop since taking office.
-In 2006, the World Bank named Georgia as the top reformer in the world.
-Despite the progress, a significant portion of Georgia's population still live below the poverty line and Georgia is one of the poorest countries in the CIS.
-Growing incomes are offset by rising inflation; radical economic reforms and a crackdown on the black market left thousands unemployed; and since the reforms, many Georgians are having to pay tax and utility bills in full.
-Although the Saakashvili government has declared war on corruption, its critics alleges corruption in Saakashvili's own team, including his uncle – the entrepreneur Temur Alasania – and several ministers.
-The opponents say the authorities use selective application of the law to sideline political opponents, and accuse Saakashvili of authoritarian rule.
-The government has also come under the fire of criticism due to the use of heavy-handed police against the 2006 prison riot, as well as due to the underinvestigated high-profile murder case involving police officers.
+In 2006, the World Bank named Georgia as the top reformist country in the world.
+Despite the progress, a significant portion of Georgia's population still were living below the poverty line and it was one of the poorest countries in the CIS.
+Growing incomes were offset by rising inflation; radical economic reforms and a crackdown on the black market left thousands unemployed; and since the reforms, many Georgians had to pay tax and utility bills in full.
+Although the government of Saakashvili had declared war on corruption, its critics alleged corruption in Saakashvili's own team, including his entrepreneur uncle – Temur Alasania – and several ministers.
+The opponents said that the authorities were using selective application of the law to sideline political opponents, and accused Saakashvili of authoritarian rule.
+The government hae also come under the fire of criticism due to the use of heavy-handed police against the 2006 prison riots, as well as due to an underinvestigated high-profile murder case involving police officers.

-Saakashvili also inherited the issues of the Russian-backed unrecognized breakaway republics of Abkhazia and South Ossetia, which seceded from Georgia in the early 1990s.
-As of the time of the demonstrations, they were de facto independent but de jure part of Georgia.
+Saakashvili also inherited the issues of the Russian-backed unrecognized breakaway republics of Abkhazia and South Ossetia, which seceded from Georgia in thearly 1990s.
+At the time of the demonstrations, they were de facto independent but de jure part of Georgia.
 Saakashvili had made it part of his agenda to reincorporate them through peaceful means.
-Others within Saakashvili's government, such as the defence minister Irakli Okruashvili had been pushing for a military solution for these de facto republics.
+Others within Saakashvili's government however, such as the defence minister Irakli Okruashvili, had been pushing for a military solution.

 Saaskashvili reassigned the portfolio of Okruashvili from defence to Minister of the Economy in November 2006.
 It was believed that the reassignment came due to Okruashvili's aggressive stance on the secessionist conflicts.
 Okruashvili subsequently resigned his post.

 On 25 September 2007, he announced the formation of the new opposition Movement for United Georgia and unleashed criticism on President Saakashvili, accusing him of corruption, incompetency and human rights violations.
 He also raised new concerns around Zurab Zhvania's death, challenging the official investigation point of view and personally accused the Georgian president of planning the murder of businessman Badri Patarkatsishvili.